How to file a patent in Chile?

 How is the Patent process in Chile?

-1. Application submission: The procedure can be initiated by submitting the form and the complete documentation using:
+Application submission: The procedure begins by submitting the form and complete documentation either through the Online Portal or personally at INAPI.

-3. Publication: After the preliminary examination, the applicant must request publication.
-From that moment anyone can access its content and submit comments within the next 60 days.
-The observations made by third parties function as recommendations to be evaluated by the examiners.
-Within the first 18 months the application can be requested to be published.
-Once the application is published in the Official Gazette, there is a 45 days period for third parties to file oppositions against these applications for patents.
+Publication: After the preliminary examination, the applicant must request publication.
+From that moment, anyone can access the application’s content and submit comments within the following 60 days.
+These third-party observations serve as recommendations for the examiners to consider.
+Within the first 18 months, the applicant may request the application to be published.
+Once published in the Official Gazette, there is a 45-day period during which third parties may file oppositions against the patent application.

-4. Examination: The Request for examination must be filed within 2 months from the publication of the application.
-Patent examiners conduct a search in national and international databases to determine if the application meets the requirements of patentability.
-In Chile it is possible to request an accelerated examination under the PPH (Patent Prosecution Highway).
+Examination: The applicant must file a request for examination within 2 months from the application’s publication.
+During this phase, patent examiners conduct searches in national and international databases to determine whether the application meets patentability requirements.
+Furthermore, applicants may request an accelerated examination through the Patent Prosecution Highway (PPH) program in Chile.

 Also, you may need to file a patent in Argentina